 - Adding heating/cooling ducts

 Remodeling a building is a lot of work.
-You'll only want to remodel if your building is missing major components it needs to function properly.
-Before choosing to remodel, you'll definitely want a cost-estimate to make sure you have enough in your budget for the project.
+You'll only want to remodel if your building is missing major components that it needs to function properly.
+Before choosing to remodel, you'll want a cost-estimate to make sure you have enough in your budget for the project.

 A renovation is fixing up a room without changing its use, while remodeling is transforming the entire purpose of the space.
-But why do these differences matter to you — the home or business owner?
+But why do these differences matter to you, the home or business owner?
 While subtle, the distinctions between the two can make a difference in how worthwhile an investment your project will be to you.

-When choosing between a renovation vs. a remodel, here are some of the factors you'll especially want to consider:
+When choosing between a renovation vs. a remodel, here are some of the factors you'll want to consider:

-- Price: No matter what you decide to do with your space, a remodel will always cost more than a renovation since it often requires complex construction, electrical and plumbing work.
+- Price: No matter what you decide to do with your space, a remodel will always cost more than a renovation since it often requires complex construction, electrical, and plumbing work.
 You might also need to obtain permits for a complete remodeling project, which could add hundreds of dollars to your bill.